fleurhes/PortfolioGC/README.md

 **Skills Used:** Data Cleaning, Web Scraping, Technical Writing

 #### Description
 Analysis of posts on the X platform during the rise of the Mpox spread in late 2024.
-The study follows cases from August to November and categorizes and classifies posts to highlight trends and evolution of misinformation over time to aid officials in the public health sector curb misinformation during future health crises.
+The study follows cases from August to November and categorizes and classifies posts to highlight trends and evolution of misinformation over time to aid officials in the public health sector, curb misinformation during future health crises.

 #### Results
 Although misinformation in the Mpox era did not command the same footing as it had in more polarizing cases such as COVID, it is evolving at a rapid rate and spreading early on, revealing an earnest need for public health officials to monitor new instances of misinformation and combat even those that do not fall under conventional categories.